numical/style-ext-html-webpack-plugin/README.md

 The former option is viable if v2.x supports your requirements but that version is no longer maintained hence the second approach is recommended.

 For this, use a conditional in your webpack.config to:
-* to select between ExtractTextPlugin or a loader that supports HMR such as the [style-loader](https://github.com/webpack/style-loader);
+* select between ExtractTextPlugin or a loader that supports HMR such as the [style-loader](https://github.com/webpack/style-loader);
 * either remove the StyleExtPlugin or disable it by passing `false` to its constructor:
 ```javascript
 const DEBUG = (process.env.NODE_ENV !== 'production');